das-lab/VioDroid-Finder/README.md

 page is https://appgallery.huawei.com/app/C100003425) and app version (1.3.10).

-All these data can be downloaded from `https://pan.baidu.com/s/1ulm35u6AOL83VQbaye_o-g?pwd=85f3`
+All these data can be downloaded from [Baidu NetDisk](https://pan.baidu.com/s/1ulm35u6AOL83VQbaye_o-g?pwd=85f3)

 Labelled sentences examples (containing 5000 sentences) are presented in `dataset/dataset.csv`.